Diesel-Net/kiwi-8/README.md

-educational excercise involving major aspects of modern day programs such as input handling, user-interface design, 2D graphics rendering, audio generation, and code profiling and more.
+educational excercise involving major aspects of modern day programs such as input handling, user-interface design, 2D graphics rendering, audio generation, code profiling and more.

 _Enjoy!_